preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 Paste
 *****************************************

-When you copy html from web site or Word or likewise and paste it into a rich text block...
+When you copy html from a web site or Word or likewise and paste it into a rich text block...

 .. image:: rtf-copy-from-web-site.png